-The West End Mural Project is a creative way to help beautify the city and add value to its inhabitants.
+The West End Mural Project is a creative way to help beautify the city of Atlanta and add value to its inhabitants.
 It will support local artists, engage the community, and add interest to the area while enhancing existing businesses.
 The West End is a growing economic force in the Atlanta area.
 WEMP is simply an integral part of the constant and present work that is being done to make the West End THE Atlanta Hub for Business and the Arts

 QUESTIONS YOU MAY HAVE: